Orbifold Chern classes inequalities and applications

-Now, set $f:Y \to X$ to be a strictly adapted morphism, where, thanks to Kawamata's construction, cf.~\cite[Prop.~4.1.12]{Laz04-II}, the variety $Y$ is smooth.
-Let $W$ be the irreducible component of the normalization of fibre product $Y\times_X Z$ with the resulting commutative diagram:
+Now, set $f:Y \to X$ to be a strongly adapted morphism (Definition ~\ref{def:adapted}), where, thanks to Kawamata's construction, cf.~\cite[Prop.~4.1.12]{Laz04-II}, the variety $Y$ is smooth.
+Let $W$ be the normalization of fibre product $Y\times_X Z$ with the resulting commutative diagram

 Aiming for a contradiction, assume that $\Omega_{(Z,g,D)}^{[1]}$ is not semipositive with respect to $g^*\gamma$, that is there exists a reflexive subsheaf $\sG_Z \subset \Omega_{(Z,g,D)}^{[1]}$ such that